AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 ## `Get Total Count of Identity Providers`

-Return total number of Identity Providers in a Tenant.
+Return total number of identity providers in a tenant.
 The
             value will be set in the Total-Count header.
 This endpoint is identical to the GET one but it does not return any objects in the body.